-Upselling is a sales technique that the seller uses to encourage the buyer to spend more money by purchasing more, whether that be additional items or upgraded versions of what they were already looking at.
+Upselling is a sales technique to encourage the buyer to spend more money by purchasing something of a higher price, usually upgraded or newer versions of what they were already looking at.

 An example would be when a mobile phone sales agent tries to convince you to buy the phone with the 128 GB memory instead of the one with the 64 GB memory, which you had originally picked out.